Are There Exceptions to Goodhart's Law? On the Moral Justification of Fairness-Aware Machine Learning: Introduction

 There are various ways in which this optimization problem can be approached, each with different underlying assumptions and outcomes~\citep{kamiran2013techniques}.
 Pre-processing techniques aim to mitigate biases in the training data to mitigate downstream model unfairness \citep[][]{Kamiran2011, Zemel2013, feldman2015certifying}.
 Constrained learning approaches incorporate fairness constraints into the machine learning process, either by directly incorporating a constraint in the loss function \citep[][]{calders2009building, Kamiran2011, zafar2017fairness, zhang2018mitigating} or by learning an ensemble of predictors \citep[][]{agarwal2018reductions}.
 Post-processing algorithms adjust existing machine learning models to satisfy fairness constraints, either by adjusting the parameters of a trained model directly \citep{kamiran2010discrimination} or by post-processing the predictions of the model \citep{hardt2016equality}.

-There is still little guidance on the suitability of different fairness metrics and fair-ml techniques.
-A growing body of work considers the circumstances and moral frameworks under which the use of particular quantitative fairness metrics can be justified \citep{friedler2016possibility, Heidari2019, Card2020, leben2020normative, Reuben2020, Hertweck2021, hedden2021statistical}, while the moral implications of the use of specific fair-ml techniques remain largely unexplored.
+There is still little guidance on the suitability of specific fair-ml techniques across contexts.
+While a growing body of work considers the circumstances and moral frameworks under which the use of particular quantitative fairness metrics can be justified \citep{friedler2016possibility, Heidari2019, Card2020, leben2020normative, Reuben2020, Hertweck2021, hedden2021statistical}, the moral implications of the use of fair-ml techniques to satisfy fairness constraints remains largely unexplored.
+The distinction between fairness \textit{metrics} and \textit{constraints} is important.
+Approaching fairness as an optimization problem must assume a world in which Goodhart's law\footnote{ Goodhart's law, as popularized by \citet{strathern1997improving}, states that "\textit{when a measure becomes a target, it ceases to be a good measure}".} has an exception: when a fairness measure becomes an optimization constraint, it does \textit{not} cease to be a good measure.
+In this paper, we explore the moral space in which fairness metrics (do not) lose their value when used as a constraint.
+Our main contributions are as follows.

-In this paper, we present a framework for moral reasoning about the justification of fairness metrics and explore the moral implications of fair-ml techniques that optimize for them.
+To know whether a fair-ml algorithm achieves its intended goal, we first need to understand what it means for a classifier to be ``fair".
+To this end, we first present a framework for moral reasoning about the justification of fairness metrics.
 Previous work \citep{friedler2016possibility,Hertweck2021} has used egalitarian principles to argue that whether a distribution of outcomes is fair depends in part on the \textit{cause} of observed inequalities.
-In this work, we illustrate that the fairness of a distribution of outcomes also depends on the \textit{utility} of an outcome for the decision subject and what moral claim they have to receive the related benefit or avoid the burden.
+We extend this work to illustrate that the fairness of a distribution of outcomes also depends on the \textit{utility} of an outcome for the decision subject and what moral claim they have to receive the related benefit or avoid the burden.
+We apply our framework to uncover a set of moral and empirical assumptions that could justify two popular fairness metrics under specific circumstances.

-We apply our framework to analyze the suitability of two popular fairness metrics under different circumstances.
-Additionally, we analyze the moral implications of the fair-ml algorithm introduced by \citet{hardt2016equality}, under different circumstances.
-To the best of our knowledge, we are the first to extend moral reasoning from fairness metrics to the fair-ml algorithms that optimize for them.